-The Country Landscapes project Blog giving the latest information on the work we do...
+The Country Landscapes project Blog gives information on the work we do...

-We've been really busy and not had time to put all our recent projects online.
-Please give us a ring and we will be happy to show you our latest work!
+We've been really busy over the last 18 months, and not had time to put all our recent projects online.
+Please give us a ring and we'll be happy to show you our latest work!

 We welcome back Phil Robinson- one our our apprentices from the late 90's, who is qualified to NVQ2 and has tree and chainsaw certification.
 He is also a driver, so he's a definite asset to the Country Landscapes team on maintenance and landscape projects.

 We have worked hard to complete all of our garden maintenance and green keeping routines according to schedule again this year.
 Well done to Anita and Phil Johnson and Phil Robinson.

 Now is the time to start booking in the Autumn and Winter works such as jet cleaning, pruning, planting, tree works etc.

 After a relatively dry period since January, the rain has started and the lawns and plants welcome it!